andre2w/pedreiro-old/Readme.md

       command: git commit -m "Initial Commit"
 ```

+In case you have multiple files that must have the same value you can create a `variables.yml` and declare all variables there.
-and the folder structure will look like:
+The file will be read first and all the variables substituted, by the end the folder structure will look like:

 ```
 blueprintTemplate